replicatedhq/replicated-docs/docs/enterprise/monitoring-applications.md

 You can use the commands below to access Prometheus, Grafana, and Alertmanager dashboards using `kubectl port-forward` after you install the manifests.

-For Kubernetes installer clusters, you can also consume Prometheus metrics from an external monitoring solution by connecting to the Prometheus NodePort service running in the cluster.
-For more information, see [Consuming Prometheus Metrics Externally](monitoring-external-prometheus).

 You can also expose these pods on NodePorts or behind an ingress controller.
 This is an advanced use case.
 For information about exposing the pods on NodePorts, see [NodePorts](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizations/node-ports.md) in the kube-prometheus GitHub repository.
 For information about exposing the pods behind an ingress controller, see [Expose via Ingress](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizations/exposing-prometheus-alertmanager-grafana-ingress.md) in the kube-prometheus GitHub repository.

+For Kubernetes installer clusters, you can consume Prometheus metrics from an external monitoring solution by connecting to the Prometheus NodePort service running in the cluster.
+For more information, see [Consuming Prometheus Metrics Externally](monitoring-external-prometheus).

 ### Access Prometheus